Bruce Smith: Buffalo Bills

-Following this stellar collegiate career, Smith was selected by both the Buffalo Bills with the first pick of the 1985 NFL draft and by the United States Football League Baltimore Stars in the 1985 USFL Territorial Draft, and he decided to sign with the Bills.
+Following his stellar collegiate career, Smith was selected by both the Buffalo Bills with the first pick of the 1985 NFL draft and by the United States Football League Baltimore Stars in the 1985 USFL Territorial Draft, and he decided to sign with the Bills.
 In his rookie year, he had just 6.5 sacks while starting thirteen games.
-After a rookie season in which his poor training habits limited his effectiveness, inspiration from teammate Darryl Talley and finding love with a college counselor whom he eventually married inspired him to improve his game.
+After a rookie season in which his poor training habits and self-admitted "indulgence" limited his effectiveness, inspiration from teammate Darryl Talley and finding love with a college counselor whom he eventually married inspired him to improve his game.
 He quickly became known as a sack specialist, with fifteen in 1986.
 He had his first Pro Bowl and All-Pro selection the following year while having twelve sacks in twelve games.
 He recorded a touchdown that season in the December 13 game against the Indianapolis Colts on a fumble recovery in the end zone.
 It was his first and only touchdown in his career.
 He continued his run in 1988 with eleven sacks in twelve games.
 This was the first season for Smith in the playoffs and he would make the most of it with three sacks in two postseason games, although the Bills lost in the AFC title game to the Cincinnati Bengals.

 In March 1989, as a restricted free agent, Smith signed an offer-sheet with the Denver Broncos for $7.5 million over five years.
 Smith had excelled as their defensive leader, but the Bills were concerned about him with his substance abuse problem (since he had been suspended four games the previous year for it) and thus had him followed by undercover detectives in November, which stuck with him months later.
 Faced with the choice between Smith and two draft choices from Denver, the Bills picked Smith.
 Now, as the highest-paid defensive player in the league, Smith would stay with the Bills for a considerable amount of time.
 He responded by playing in all sixteen games of the season and recording thirteen sacks to make his third straight Pro Bowl.
 He broke the record for sacks by a Bill all-time during the year (51), and he would continue to raise the total for years to come.
 Some conjecture that his 171 sacks in Buffalo set a standard that "may be unreachable" for future Bills.
 He recorded half a sack in the divisional round playoff game that year, which the Bills lost to the Cleveland Browns 34–30.